ritalaezza/ritalaezza.github.io/index.md

 ## Project Description

 Modern robotic applications require handling of deformable objects.
-In industrial settings, a multitude of deformable objects is encountered, ranging from foams and padding of variable stiffness to plastic parts that need to be snapped into a fixture, etc. Similarly, there are numerous potential applications of deformable object manipulations in fields ranging from agriculture to medicine such as robotic surgery.
-The main goal of my research project is to deal with the manipulation of deformable objects by combining i) data-driven modeling of robot-object interaction based on Deep Neural Networks and vision/force data, and ii) design of control policies based on Reinforcement Learning principles.
+In industrial settings, a multitude of deformable objects are handled on a daily basis, ranging from *linear* objects such as cables and wires that have to be installed on electronic devices; *planar* objects like sheets of metal can be cut and molded; to *volumetric* objects made for example foam materials which can to be applied as padding for insulation purposes.
+Outside industrial settings, there are numerous other potential applications of deformable object manipulation in fields ranging from agriculture to medicine.
+The main goal of my research project is to address robotic manipulation problems involving deformable objects by combining i) data-driven modeling of robot-object interaction based on Deep Neural Networks and vision/force data, and ii) design of control policies based on Reinforcement Learning principles.

 ### Supervisors